British Cultural Garden

 History & Design:

-The British Cultural Garden is considered the first Cultural Garden in Cleveland, though its birth predates the official creation of the Cleveland Cultural Gardens.
+The British Cultural Garden is considered the first cultural garden in Cleveland, though its birth predates the official creation of the Cleveland Cultural Gardens.
 That occurred in 1927, when civic leaders declared that more than one culture should be honored in Rockefeller Park.

-The Garden, originally called the Shakespeare Garden, follows an Elizabethan pattern and “mood” (according to early historians of the Garden).
-At its bottom entrance on Martin Luther King Boulevard are gateposts of English design; they were built in 1925 as a memorial to Maria Leah Bruot, an English teacher and Shakespeare lover at Cleveland’s Central High School.
+The Garden, originally called the Shakespeare Garden, follows an Elizabethan pattern.
+Its entrance on Martin Luther King Jr. Drive features gateposts of English design; they were built in 1925 as a memorial to Maria Leah Bruot, an English teacher and Shakespeare lover at Cleveland’s Central High School.
 The stone and iron gate was designed by city architect Herman Kregelius.
+There is a central flagstone walk on the garden’s upper level, leading to a bust of William Shakespeare.
+The bust was created by sculptors Joseph Motto and Stephen Rebeck.

 Map: